TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MainMenuCreation/Index.rst

 Update Fluid and Implement Main Menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To make the output of the ``MenuProcessor`` visible at the frontend, we have to adjust the Fluid template slightly.
-You possibly remember, that we moved the main menu to the Fluid layout file, which is located under ``Resources/Private/Layouts/Default.html`` (see section :ref:`the-website-layout-file`).
+To make the output of the `MenuProcessor` visible at the frontend, we have to adjust the Fluid template slightly.
+You possibly remember, that we moved the main menu to the Fluid layout file, which is located under :file:`Resources/Private/Layouts/Default.html` (see section :ref:`the-website-layout-file`).
 Open this file and adjust it as shown below.

 ::